kubevirt/user-guide/docs/virtual_machines/startup_scripts.md

 ### Launching a VM from template

-From the above example after the sysprep command is executed in the `post-install.ps1` and the vm is shutdown in state we can use the `win10-template` to launch a new VM with additional changes mentioned from the below unattend.xml in `sysprep-config`
+From the above example after the sysprep command is executed in the `post-install.ps1` and the vm is in shutdown state, A new VM can be launched from the base `win10-template` with additional changes mentioned from the below `unattend.xml` in `sysprep-config`.
-VM can take upto 5 minutes to be in running state since the windows goes through oobe setup in the background with the `unattend.xml` customizations we have specified.
+The new VM can take upto 5 minutes to be in running state since windows goes through oobe setup in the background with the customizations specified in the below `unattend.xml` file.

 ```
 apiVersion: v1
 kind: ConfigMap